OUGenomics/Bioinformatics-ARET-July2018/Prerequisites/readme.md

-I reccommend that you complete tutorial 1 to 4 of the general linux tutorials below.
-Another good resource are the Software Carpentry unix toturials.
+I recommend that you complete tutorial 1 to 4 of the general linux tutorials below.
+Another good resource are the Software Carpentry Unix tutorials.

 ### GENERAL LINUX TUTORIALS